 Nestorone ultimately suppresses testosterone and other gonadotropin (such as FSH and LH) levels, which reduces sperm production and causes a man’s sperm count to drop below contraceptive levels (less than 1 million sperm per mL of semen).
 Generally, a ‘normal’ sperm count is around 15 million sperm per mL of semen.

-Testosterone is included in the gel as an “add back” treatment to reduce the side effects of low systemic testosterone while still maintaining lower testosterone levels in the testes.
+Testosterone is included in the male birth control gel as an “add back” treatment to reduce the side effects of low systemic testosterone while still maintaining lower testosterone levels in the testes.